angular-experts-io/modern-angular-workshop/exercise-form-validation/README.md

 * Why do we have to "call" `()` some validators and not others?
 * Why do we always want to define custom validators as a factory function? (vs a property similar to `Validators.required`)
 * What happens if you use `type="submit"` button and then try to `reset()` the form?
+* What to keep in mind when validating dynamically added fields (form arrays)?

 ## How to use exercises